jhu-ip/cs220-f25/assign/final.md

 2. Type `git pull` to synchronize your local repo with the remote repo.

-3. You should see a new directory, `final`, which contains the starter code and example files.
+3. You should see a new directory, `project/final`, which contains the starter code and example files.

-4. Copy the source files (`.h` and `.cpp`) and text files (`.txt`) in `final` to your final project repo.
+4. Copy the source files (`.h` and `.cpp`) and text files (`.txt`) in `project/final` to your final project repo.
 Assuming both the public repo and your final repo are under your home directory, and you have not changed the directory names, then you can copy the starter files to your local final repo.

 5. Use `cd` to move into your final repo, type `git status`, and confirm you see all the starter files.